What Makes Dancers So Good in Bed?

 There's no denying the link between dancing and sex.
 We just need to look to pop culture for dozens of examples.
 In "Dirty Dancing," Baby discovers her own sexual urges while learning ballroom dancing.
 In "Footloose," dancing is banned in the ultra-conservative town of Beaumont in an attempt to curb the sexual urges of the teenagers who live there.

 It's no wonder that many people believe dancers are gods in bed.
 But just how much truth is there to that urban legend?
-Are dancers really extra-gifted at sex?
+Are dancers good in bed?

 If you've ever watched a nature documentary, you already know that plenty of animals have their own "dances" that help them attract a mate.
 Many people believe that humans aren't actually all that different—that swaying your hips in the club is actually a biological ritual to help you suss out a potential companion.